jonasoh/spiro/README.md

-# SPIRO
+# SPIRO is a Smart Plate Imaging Robot
-SPIRO = Smart Plate Imaging RObot.
-It is a Raspberry Pi based imaging platform designed for time-lapse imaging of biological samples grown on Petri dishes: plant seedlings, fungal mycelium, bacterial colonies etc.
+SPIRO is a Raspberry Pi based imaging platform designed for highly reproducible, high temporal resolution timelapse imaging of biological samples grown on Petri dishes: plant seedlings, fungal mycelium, bacterial colonies etc.

 SPIRO supports imaging of up to four plates at the same time.
 It is designed it to be suitable for the two most poular Petri dish formats: round 9 cm plates and square 12 cm plates.

-## hardware
+## Hardware

 SPIRO is based around [Raspberry Pi 3 B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/), using 3D printed parts to hold everything together.
 It works with both the [official camera module](https://www.raspberrypi.org/products/camera-module-v2/) as well as with third-party cameras.
 We use the [Arducam Motorized Focus camera](http://www.arducam.com/programmable-motorized-focus-camera-raspberry-pi/), which allows focusing the images via the built-in live view web server.